spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-amazon-quicksight-feature.md

 ## Install feature core

-Follow the steps below to install the {Feature Name} feature core.
+Follow the steps below to install the Amazon Quicksight feature core.

 ### Prerequisites
 Install the required features: